 Consolidated costs and expenses increased by 19% from Php221.76 billion in 2022 to Php263.46 billion in 2023.
 TMP contributed Php209.01 billion comprising cost of goods sold for manufacturing and trading activities, general and administrative expenses and interest expenses.
 GTCAM contributed Php35.08 billion consisting of cost of goods and services sold, general and administrative expenses and interest expenses.
-Federal Land contributed Php12.57 billion consisting of cost of real estate sales, cost of goods and services sold, general and administrative expenses, cost of rental and interest expenses.
+Federal Land contributed Php12.57 billion consisting of cost of real estate sales, cost of goods and services sold, general and administrative expenses.
+GT Goods and services sold, general and administrative expenses, cost of goods and services sold, general and administrative expenses, cost of rental and interest expenses.
 GT Capital Parent Company accounted for the balance of Php6.80 billion consisting of interest expenses and general and administrative expenses.